First impressions matter. After taking care of your landing page design, it’s time to boost its loading time. Why?

 Page Speed and Conversions

-A conversion happens when the person that visits your website completes a desired goal, such as signing to a newsletter, answering a survey, or making a purchase.
+A conversion happen when the person visiting your website completes a desired goal, such as signing to a newsletter, answering a survey, or making a purchase.
 The percentage of total visitors that convert is called your conversion rate.
 When 1,000 users visit your page, and 20 users click the ‘buy’ button, the conversion rate is 2%.

 Various companies have researched the relationship between page speed and conversions.
 The overall result was easy to predict – the faster the page load, the higher the conversion rate.
 However, is the page loading to conversions ratio high enough to bother with website speed optimization at all?